-39.4.1 Taxation on surplus distributed to the life insurance policyholder who shares the profits
+41.4.1 Taxation on surplus distributed to the life insurance policyholder who shares the profits

-According to the Section 67 (2) of new Inland Revenue Act No. 24 of 2017 which is effective from 01st April 2018, the surplus distributed to the life insurance policyholder who shares the profits of a person engaged in the business of life insurance in a given year, as provided in the Regulation of Insurance Industry Act, No. 43 of 2000, shall be deemed as gains and profits of that person from the business and subject to tax at a concessionary rate of 14% for three years of assessment after the commencement of the Act.
+According to the Section 67 (2) of new Inland Revenue Act No. 24 of 2017 which is effective from 01st April 2018, the surplus distributed to the life insurance policyholder who shares the profits of a person engaged in the business of life insurance in a given year, as provided in the Regulation of Insurance Industry Act, No. 43 of 2000, shall be deemed as gains and profits of that person from the business and subject to tax at 24% from 01st April 2021 (from 01st April 2018 to 31st March 2021 applicable rate was 14%).
 As recommended by the Appointed Actuary Mr. Kunj Behari Maheshwari.
 FIA, FIAI of Messrs.
 Towers Watson India Private Limited, Softlogic Life Insurance PLC has declared a bonus of Rs.
-322 Mn to Life Insurance Policyholders who participating in the profit of Life Insurance business.
+428 million to Life Insurance Policyholders who participating in the profit of Life Insurance business.
 Accordingly the Company has adjusted the tax liability to the life insurance fund.

-39.5.
-Solvency margin
+41.5 Solvency margin

-In the opinion of the appointed actuary, the Company maintains a Capital Adequacy Ratio (CAR) of 307% and Total Available Capital (TAC) of Rs.
-21,526.08 Mn as at 31st March 2021, which exceed the minimum requirement of 120% and Rs.
-500.00 Mn respectively as per the Solvency Margin (Risk Based Capital) Rules 2015 requirement prescribed under section 26 (1) of the Regulation of Insurance Industry Act No. 43 of 2000.
+In the opinion of the appointed actuary, The Company maintains a Capital Adequacy Ratio (CAR) 395% on regulatory basis and Total Available Capital (TAC) of Rs.
+27,082 million as at 31 December 2021, which exceed the minimum requirement of 120% and Rs.
+500 million respectively as per the Solvency Margin (Risk Based Capital) Rules 2015 requirement prescribed under section 26 (1) of the Regulation of Insurance Industry Act No. 43 of 2000.

-39.6.
-Liability Adequacy Test (LAT)
+41.6 Liability Adequacy Test (LAT)

 A Liability Adequacy Test for Life Insurance contract Liability was carried out by Appointed Actuary Mr. Kunj Behari Maheshwari, FIA, FIAI, of Messrs.
-Towers Watson India Private Limited as at 31st December 2020.
+Towers Watson India Private Limited as at 31st December 2021.
 When performing the LAT, the Company discounted all contractual cash flows and compared this amount with the carrying value of the liability.

-According to the Actuary's report, assets are sufficiently adequate as compared to the discounted cash flow reserves and in contrast to the reserves as at 31st March 2021.
+According to the Actuary's report, assets are sufficiently adequate as compared to the discounted cash flow reserves and in contrast to the reserves as at 31st March 2022.

-No additional provision was required against the LAT as at 31st March 2021.
+No additional provision was required against the LAT as at 31st March 2022.

-39.7.
-Surplus created due to change in valuation Method - one-off surplus zeroed at product level Valuation
+41.7 Surplus created due to change in valuation Method - one-off surplus zeroed at product level

+Valuation